hawkinsw/QoOID/draft-olden-ippm-qoo.md

 At this point we have everything to calculate the quality of the application outcome.
 The QoO.
 There are 3 scenarios:

 1. The network meets all the requirements for perfection.
-There is a 100% chance that the application will work lag-free on the network
+There is a 100% chance that the application is not lagging because of the network
-2. The network does meet one of the points of uselessness.
-There is a 0% chance that the application will work on the network
+2. The network does meet one of the points of uselessness, including bandwidth.
+There is a 0% chance that the application will work becuase of the network
 3. The network does not meet NRP but is not beyond NRPoU.

 1 and 2 require nothing more from the framework.
 For 3, we will now specify the calculation between to translate these distances to a 0 to 100 measure.
 We use the percentile pair where the measured latency is the closest to the NRPoU as the application is only as good as its weakest link.